When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • wet wipes;

-For gastroscopy, no special methods of anesthesia are required, with the exception of a spray containing a weak concentration of anesthetic, which is sprayed on the root of the tongue in order to eliminate pain and a cough reflex, which is very pronounced in some patients.
+Gastroscopy does not require any special methods of pain relief, with the exception of a spray containing a weak concentration of anesthetic, which is sprayed on the root of the tongue in order to eliminate pain and the cough reflex, which is very pronounced in some patients.

-By the way, this phenomenon makes it difficult to insert the endoscope into the esophagus - there is a false impression that the probe is entering the trachea.
+By the way, this phenomenon makes it difficult to insert the endoscope into the esophagus - there is a false impression that the probe has entered the trachea.

-In order for the doctor to be able to correctly assess the mucous membrane of the gastrointestinal tract during the diagnosis process, the patient must first of all undergo good preparation before gastroscopy.
-The study is performed, as a rule, in the morning, on an empty stomach.
-It is not recommended to eat 6-8 hours before the scheduled examination.
+In order for the doctor to correctly assess the mucous membrane of the gastrointestinal tract during the diagnostic process, the patient must first of all undergo good preparation before gastroscopy.
+The study is usually performed in the first half of the day, on an empty stomach.
+It is not recommended to eat food 6–8 hours before the scheduled examination.
 You can read more about the nuances of preparation in this article.

-After gastroscopy, the patient is in a state resembling alcohol intoxication for some time.
-He wakes up in 2-3 hours when sedatives stop working.
-And also in those who have passed the study, for some time there may be a discharge of gases from the esophagus or stomach through the mouth and a feeling of fullness in the abdomen against the background of the remainder of gases used to swell the walls of the stomach.
+After gastroscopy, the patient is in a state reminiscent of alcohol intoxication for some time.
+He comes to his senses after 2-3 hours, when the sedatives stop working.
+And also, for some time, those who have undergone the study may experience the release of gases from the esophagus or stomach through the mouth and a feeling of fullness in the abdomen against the background of the remaining gases used to inflate the walls of the stomach.

-People with different problems turn to gastroenterologists every day.
-The main task of the doctor is to make the correct diagnosis so as not to waste time and give the patient a chance to recover.
+Every day people turn to gastroenterologists with various problems.
+The main task of the doctor is to make the correct diagnosis so as not to waste time and give the patient a chance for recovery.

-Often, a gastric biopsy is prescribed as a diagnostic study, since this is the most reliable analysis if an oncological process is suspected.
-So what is a biopsy and how is it done?
+Often, a gastric biopsy is prescribed as a diagnostic test, since this is the most reliable analysis if an oncological process is suspected.
+So what is a biopsy and how is this study performed?

-The person should lie on their left side and straighten up.
-The doctor treats the mouth and the upper part of the esophagus with an antiseptic and begins to insert the endoscope.
+The person should lie on his left side and straighten up.
+The doctor treats the oral cavity and upper part of the esophagus with an antiseptic and begins to insert the endoscope.

-In modern medical centers, gastric biopsies are performed using advanced medical equipment, which means that the tube is thin and the chamber and specimen collection device are as small as possible.
+In modern medical centers, gastric biopsies are performed using advanced medical equipment, which means that the tube is thin and the camera and sample collection device are minimal in size.

-Swallowing this equipment practically does not cause discomfort.
-The specialist monitors the procedure through a monitor.
+Swallowing this equipment causes virtually no discomfort.
+The specialist monitors the procedure using a monitor.

-This examination can be taken at any time of the year - the weather will not affect the results obtained.
-The patient should prepare for the procedure both physically and mentally, since such a diagnosis is accompanied by rather unpleasant sensations, and it is better to be ready for this.
+This examination can be carried out at any time of the year - the weather will not affect the results obtained.
+The patient should prepare for the procedure both physically and mentally, since such a diagnosis is accompanied by rather unpleasant sensations, and it is better to be prepared for this.

-Even one smoked cigarette shortly before the procedure increases the secretion of gastric juice, which creates certain difficulties in its implementation.
-A few days before the study, it is worth excluding from the diet food that irritates the gastric mucosa - sour, salty, fatty, spicy.
+Even one cigarette smoked shortly before the procedure increases the secretion of gastric juice, which creates certain difficulties in its implementation.
+A few days before the test, it is worth excluding from the diet foods that cause irritation of the gastric mucosa - sour, salty, fatty, spicy.

-You can not eat fatty meats and fish, cheeses, and you must also give up cottage cheese and various smoked meats.
+You should not eat fatty meats, fish, cheeses, and you should also avoid cottage cheese and various smoked meats.
 And of course, don't drink alcohol.

-On the day of the examination, you cannot take medications, chew chewing gum, and you should refuse to brush your teeth, since particles of toothpaste can irritate the mucous membrane.
-2 hours before the start of the procedure, you can drink a little warm liquid, but it should not be hot tea or coffee, as well as cold drinks with gas.
+On the day of the examination, you should not take medications, chew chewing gum, and you should avoid brushing your teeth, as toothpaste particles can irritate the mucous membranes.
+2 hours before the procedure, you can drink some warm liquid, but it should not be hot tea or coffee, or cold drinks with gas.

-As a rule, this procedure is carried out in the morning to make it more comfortable for the patient to endure a strict diet the day before.
-20-30 minutes before the start, a subcutaneous injection of a light sedative is given to make the subject feel calm, since excessive anxiety and tension can cause sudden movements leading to injury to the stomach or esophagus during the procedure.
+Typically, this procedure is performed in the morning to make the patient more comfortable with the strict diet the day before.
+20–30 minutes before the start, a subcutaneous injection of a mild sedative is given so that the subject feels calm, since excess anxiety and tension can cause sudden movements leading to injury to the stomach or esophagus during the procedure.

-Immediately before the examination, the patient undresses to the waist, removes everything that may interfere with the procedure - glasses, dentures.
-The oral cavity and pharynx are irrigated with an anesthetic - 10% lidocaine to reduce discomfort and gag reflex.
+Immediately before the examination, the patient undresses to the waist and removes everything that could interfere with the procedure - glasses, dentures.
+The oral cavity and pharynx are irrigated with an anesthetic - 10% lidocaine to reduce discomfort and the gag reflex.

 Indications

-An experienced doctor knows how to properly carry out an EGD of the stomach.
+How to conduct it correctly EGDS of the stomach, an experienced doctor knows.
 Therefore, first of all, try to find a good specialist.
-The analysis and diagnostics made by him will avoid discomfort and get a detailed research result.
+The analysis and diagnosis he makes will allow you to avoid discomfort and obtain a detailed result of the study.

-The doctor will also decide to use the traditional or nasal type of endoscope insertion procedure after a conversation with the patient.
-How long the diagnosis will take depends on how detailed it will be necessary to study the state of the gastrointestinal tract and which organs will require analysis.
+The doctor will also decide to use a traditional or nasal type of endoscope insertion procedure after a conversation with the patient.
+How long the diagnosis will take depends on how detailed the state of the gastrointestinal tract will need to be studied and which organs will require analysis.

-When it comes to cancer, usually the examination is carried out longer and more delicately, so that the cancer does not begin to progress and it is possible to identify all affected foci.
+When it comes to cancer, the examination is usually carried out longer and more delicately, so that the cancer does not begin to progress and all affected areas can be identified.

-Endoscopy of the stomach and the entire gastrointestinal tract is not performed with absolute and relative contraindications.
-If in the first case the probe cannot be inserted to the patient, then the second is considered on an individual basis.
+Endoscopy of the stomach and the entire gastrointestinal tract is not performed under absolute and relative contraindications.
+If in the first case the patient definitely cannot have a probe inserted, then the second is considered on an individual basis.

 • recent heart attacks;